10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Grete Pasch – CC BY 4.0

-A harmless yet extremely long snake which reaches 2.7 metres, and climbs branches with ease.
+A harmless yet extremely long snake, which reaches 2.7 metres, and climbs thin tree branches with ease.
 Tiger ratsnakes are extremely easy to recognise.
-Their body features just two vividly contrasting colours: neon yellow and night-time black.
+Their body features just two vividly contrasting colours: creamy yellow and night-time black.
 The yellow comes in vague stripes, but there’s also yellow scales dotted around as if by random.

 Leave a Comment